napari/docs/docs/naps/10-migration-event-system.md

 of napari's event infrastructure can be migrated incrementally without requiring an immediate, project-wide transition.

-## Rationale
+# Rationale
-The current event system has served napari well, but it has become a significant source of architectural complexity.
-Today, napari uses several event mechanisms simultaneously, including _Qt signals_ and _slots_, _vispy_ events, _napari.utils.events_, and, in some places, _psygnal_.
-This means contributors must understand multiple APIs with different semantics, callback signatures, and threading behaviour, and application logic is often coupled directly to the event systems of specific backend libraries.<br>
+The current communication infrastructure has served napari well, but it has become a significant source of architectural complexity.
+Today, napari uses several communication mechanisms simultaneously, including _Qt signals_ and _slots_, _vispy_ events, _napari.utils.events_, and, in some places, _psygnal_.
+These mechanisms are present throughout the codebase and represent different communication semantics, but there is currently no clear architectural distinction between them.<br>
+As a result, contributors must understand multiple APIs with different connection patterns, callback signatures, and behaviors, while the napari application logic is often coupled directly to backend-specific communication mechanisms.
+A key motivation for this migration is to establish a coherent application dispatch model for napari with explicit semantics for different types of communication.
+In particular, napari currently uses the term _event_ to describe both state-change notifications and user interactions, despite these representing fundamentally different concepts.<br>
+State changes, such as a layer's opacity changing or a layer being inserted, are naturally represented as _signals_: notifications that something has changed and that interested components may react.
+User interactions, such as mouse and keyboard input, are instead _events_: dispatched interactions that may require ordering, handling, propagation, or acceptance before application state is modified.<br>
-A primary goal of this migration is to establish a single, backend-agnostic event mechanism for internal communication.
-Rather than allowing _Qt_ or _vispy_ to dictate how events are represented and propagated throughout the application, napari should own its event model and treat GUI and rendering frameworks as adapters at the boundaries of the system.
-This is particularly important for supporting multiple rendering backends, where backend-specific events should be translated into a common abstraction before they are consumed by the rest of the application.<br>
+The goal of this migration is therefore not to replace every event with _psygnal_, but to establish a clear separation between these concepts. _Psygnal_ provides the foundation for napari's internal signaling infrastructure, while backend-specific event systems such as those provided by _Qt_ and _vispy_ remain encapsulated where they are required.
+Rather than allowing GUI or rendering frameworks to define napari's application-level communication model, napari should own the interfaces between application components and treat backend-specific systems as implementation details at the boundaries of the architecture.<br>
-Beyond the architectural benefits, the current _napari.utils.events_ implementation has several limitations.
+Beyond the architectural benefits, the current _napari.utils.events_ implementation has several limitations when used for state-change notifications.
+These notifications are represented by dynamically constructed `Event` objects whose available attributes are determined at runtime, making them difficult to inspect, document, and type.
-Events are represented by dynamically constructed _Event_ objects whose available attributes are determined at runtime, making them difficult to inspect, document, and type.
-Similarly, _EmitterGroups_ are created dynamically, limiting IDE autocompletion and static analysis.
-In practice, many events follow simple, well-defined signatures (for example, "opacity changed" or "layer inserted"), yet the current implementation obscures this information behind a generic event object.
+Similarly, `EmitterGroups` are created dynamically, limiting IDE autocompletion and static analysis.<br>
+In practice, many of these notifications have simple, well-defined signatures (for example, "opacity changed" or "layer inserted"), yet the current implementation obscures this information behind a generic event object.
-_Psygnal_ provides a more explicit and familiar programming model. _Signals_ declare the values they emit, callback signatures are directly visible, and static type checkers and IDEs can infer the expected interfaces.
-Many contributors are already familiar with the _Qt signals_ and _slots_ model, and _psygnal_ provides a pure Python implementation with similar semantics while remaining independent of any particular GUI framework.
+_Psygnal_ provides a more explicit and familiar signaling model.
+Signals declare the values they emit, callback signatures are directly visible, and static type checkers and IDEs can infer the expected interfaces.
+Many contributors are already familiar with the _Qt signals_ and _slots_ model, and _psygnal_ provides similar semantics in pure Python while remaining independent of any particular GUI framework.<br>
+Finally, establishing a consistent application-level communication model will simplify the internal architecture and reduce the maintenance burden of supporting multiple overlapping abstractions.
+It will make communication pathways easier to reason about, improve static typing and documentation, and provide a clearer foundation for future work such as additional rendering backends.
-Finally, adopting a single signaling mechanism simplifies the internal architecture.
-A unified event system makes it easier to reason about event flow, establish consistent threading behavior, improve testability, and reduce the maintenance burden of supporting multiple overlapping event abstractions.
-While the migration represents a substantial effort, it also provides an opportunity to modernize one of napari's core infrastructure components and better position the project for future backend, typing, and architectural improvements.
+While the migration represents a substantial effort, it provides an opportunity to modernize one of napari's core infrastructure components while preserving the semantics required by both state notifications and user interaction dispatch.

-Please see below for a more in depth description / discussion of the problems with the current state.
+Please see below for a more concise display of the problems with the current communication model.

-## The problem with the current event system
+## The problem with the current communication model
 Napari currently uses several different event systems throughout the codebase:
 - the custom _napari.utils.events_ framework (derived from _vispy_)
 - _vispy's_ event system